NiklasRosenstein/pydoc-markdown/README.md

 server.
 The `pydocmd gh-deploy` from MkDocs is also supported.

 A configuration file `pydocmd.yml` is required to use pydocmd in this mode.
-Below is an example configuration:
+Below is an example configuration.

 ```yaml
 site_name: "My Documentation"